mvcckit/mvcc.js/docs/api/com/create.md

 ### Properties

 The `fn` function has three reserved properties.
+The element is passed to each.

 | Property     | Type       | Details                                  |
 | ------------ | ---------- | ---------------------------------------- |
 | init         | `Function` | Called before the component is rendered. |
 | draw         | `Function` | Called when the component is rendering.  |
 | done         | `Function` | Called after the component is rendered.  |

-> The  `mvcc.query` wrapped element is passed in an argument to each.